First Steps in Personal Injury Claim

 Unlike filing a claim against an individual or a company, if you need to file a claim against the government or a government agency or employee, you have a limited amount of time in which you must file a claim.
 Depending upon your type of case and the state you live in, this time period usually ranges between 30 days and one year.
 If you do not abide by these timelines, you may lose your right to recover any sort of compensation for your injuries or property damage.

-You can always settle a claim injuries from a car accident or a slip and fall by yourself.
+You can always settle a claim of injuries from a car accident or a slip and fall by yourself.
 However, it is most often the case that the defendant, especially if they are a business, has an attorney.
-To best protect your rights, you should have your own attorney review your claim as soon as possible.
+To best protect your rights, have your own attorney review your claim at no charge.
 Then, if you decide you have a claim you want to pursue, you can take that next step.